-The DSP Toolkit is designed to be applicable to three different categories of Health and Social Care organisation.
+The DSP Toolkit is designed to be applicable to four different categories of Health and Social Care organisation.
 The categories reflect the nature of the organisations' data security and protection requirements; the volume and sensitivity of patient data processed; regulatory requirements and the relevant resilience and availability requirements (e.g. for Operators of Essential Services or Digital Service Providers under the NIS Directive).

-More DSP Toolkit assertions and evidence item items are mandatory for category 1 organisations.
-The categories for the types of organisation in those categories are shown in the table below.
-The DSP Toolkit Independent Assessment Framework and associated guidance has been designed this year is focused on category 1 organisations (with the move to Operators of Essentials Services and Key IT Supplier moving to Category 1).
+More DSP Toolkit assertions and evidence items are mandatory for category 2 organisations.
+The types of organisation in this category is shown in the table below.
+The DSP Toolkit Independent Assessment Framework and associated guidance has been designed this year is focused on category 2 organisations.